 In June, Starbucks bought San Francisco-based Bay Bread LLC, giving it access to higher-quality food and a chain of bakeries, to help it compete with restaurants such as Panera Bread Co.
-(PNRA) The coffee brewer gets about 75 percent of its revenue from the Americas, which includes the U.S., Canada and Latin America.
+(PNRA:US) The coffee brewer gets about 75 percent of its revenue from the Americas, which includes the U.S., Canada and Latin America.

 Global same-store sales rose 6 percent, less than the 6.1 percent average estimate of analysts surveyed by Consensus Metrix, a researcher owned by Wayne, New Jersey-based Kaul Advisory Group.

 Same-store sales increased 7 percent in the Americas and rose 12 percent in China and Asia Pacific.
 Analysts estimated growth of 6.4 percent and 13 percent, respectively.
 Sales at stores open at least 13 months in Europe, the Middle East and Africa were unchanged in the quarter, Starbucks said yesterday in a statement.

 Comparable-store sales are considered an indicator of a retailer’s growth because they include only older locations.

 “Europe continues to be our most challenged part of the world by far,” CFO Alstead said.
 The European economy is “extremely challenging and perhaps worsened during the quarter,” he said.

 Starbucks may begin closing some unprofitable stores in Europe in the current quarter, Alstead said yesterday on a conference call.
 Closure costs may be as high as $20 million in the fourth quarter, he said.